mwulfman/MimicKit/README.md

 - `--visualize` enables visualization.
 Rendering should be disabled for faster training.
 - `--out_dir` the output directory where the models and logs will be saved.
 - `--logger` the logger used to record training stats.
 The options are text `txt`, TensorBoard `tb`, or `wandb`.
 - `--video` either `true` or `false` to enable headless video recording, which are then recorded by the logger.
-Only Isaac Gym and Isaac Lab currently support video logging.

 Instead of specifying all arguments through the command line, arguments can also be loaded from an `arg_file`:
 ```